hugokernel/UnicornClock/README.md

 ### Example

-The example display the calendar widget and the clock with an animation when number changes.
+The example display the calendar widget and the clock with an effect when number changes.

 * Adjust the brightness with the dedicated buttons